AmanoTeam/obggcc/README.md

 # OBGGCC

-A GCC cross-compiler targeting older glibc versions.
+A Clang and GCC cross-compiler targeting older glibc versions.

 ## How does it work?

-I extracted the sysroot from almost all major legacy/obsolete Debian releases and built a GCC cross-compiler for each of them.
-This results in a GCC toolchain targeting software for a specific Debian version (and thus, a specific glibc version as well).
+I extracted the sysroot from almost all major legacy/obsolete Debian releases and built a cross-compiler for each of them.
+This results in a cross-compiler toolchain targeting software for a specific Debian version (and thus, a specific glibc version as well).

 This eliminates the need to install an ancient Linux distribution in Docker/LXC just to build portable binaries, which is the current standard practice.